egeoffrey/developer/docs/architecture/core/gateway.md

 * `8883/tcp`: mqtts tcp protocol
 * `443/tcp`: websocket protocol

+As an alternative option, **VerneMQ** is also supported and is delivered by the `egeoffrey-gateway-vernemq` package.
+However, this options is intended for a complex ISP scenario when hosting multiple houses since allows more granular access control and monitoring capabilities.

 ## Communication

 To allow a structured communication among the modules, a topic naming convention is defined as follows: